yahya14/PlazaToon/README.md

 [Downloads](https://github.com/yahya14/PlazaToon/releases/latest) | [Splatoon Modding Hub](http://gbatemp.net/threads/splatoon-modding-hub.425670/)

-**Important note: Despite many of the bugs have been fixed, the tool still needs a sort of crash prevention implemented in the program.
-Due to the crash nature of the game, only connect and use this tool in the plaza, no where else in the game.**
+**Note: Remeber to change values only in the Plaza at all times.
+If changing values somehow doesn't work in the Plaza immediately, you may need to click the Recalculate button.**

 PlazaToon is a tool that lets you freely change the size and locations of different NPCs in the plaza with much more ease and freedom.
 This can also be done by modifying the byamls in the splatoon game files, but to make things easier, this tool modifies them in ram via TCPGecko connection.

 ##What you need to know about the Recalculate button

 So lets talk about moving addresses for a bit.
-In this situation, the NPC's addresses move everytime a loading screen appears.
-So once you are connected, keep in mind you'll need to click the *Recalculate* button *after* every loading screen in the plaza. (but sometimes they don't move anymore, but better be safe to *prevent crashes*.)
+NPC addresses tend to move everytime a loading screen appears.
+So when you are connected, keep in mind you'll need to click the *Recalculate* button after every loading screen in the plaza. (sometimes they may not move anymore, but better be safe to *prevent crashes*.)

 Also make sure that you disconnect the tool if you want to go online, if by chance you change a value in the tool during a match, your game will likely crash.

-**NEW:** With the new Geckiine support, you would see that the recalculate button will differ in colour depending on which one you are using.
+Cool note that with the new Geckiine support, the recalculate button will differ in colour depending if you're using either Loadiine or Geckiine editions.
 Light blue indicates that you're loading loadiine addresses, while dark blue is loading geckiine's.

 ##Usage